 With a seemingly endless stream of assignments and exams to study for, balancing sleeping with studying can be tricky.
 However, in the same way as food and exercise, sleep is one of the basic building blocks for good health.

 Having a healthy sleep routine has been scientifically-proven to support our immune function, metabolism, memory, and learning.
 In fact, sleep restores our bodies physically, mentally and emotionally after each day.
 Sleep is essentially our reset button and getting enough sleep enables us to perform at our best.

 Do you have trouble sleeping?

 Although you can change your sleeping habits over time, it can have an ongoing impact on your health.
 This includes higher risk of anxiety, depression, stress and other chronic diseases such as high blood pressure and diabetes.

-If you're worried about your sleeping patterns and general health, feel free to reach out to our Student Health Centre.
+If you're worried about your sleeping patterns and general health, feel free to reach out to our Medical Centre.
 Our doctors and nurses can offer comprehensive medical services for all Unitec students at an affordable price.
-The Student Health Centre is open between Monday and Friday from 8 a.m to 4 p.m.
+The Student Medical Centre is open between Monday and Friday from 8 a.m to 4 p.m.

 To learn more about the health services available, get in touch with the Unitec support team today.